 Field Of View: The size of the area being magnified when viewing

-through a magnifier lens.
+through a magnifying lens.
 The higher the power of the magnifier the smaller the field of view.

 Diopter: Diopter is a measurement that is used to calculate

-the power of a magnifier lens.
+the power of a magnifying lens.
 The higher diopter will provide higher magnification.
-Diopter is expressed as
+Diopter is expressed

 Power: Power is how large an object or print increases as you look through a lens.
-Magnifier power is expressed as
+Magnifying power is expressed as "X"

 Focal Length: Measurement from the center of the lens to